mchljams/blog-service/README.md

 ## Testing

-I tested my progress with postman, my collection is committed in the root of the project.
+I tested my progress with postman, my collection is committed in the root of the project (postman.json).
 (I didn't have time to parameterize it or create an environment configuration so it will likely have my test data in it too)